 No one stopped her now.

-She didn’t look at him.
+Ellie didn’t look at him.

-She looked at the band.
+She looked at the pianist.

-Then at the pianist.
+Then at the band.

-Not the opening everyone knew.
+Not the opening everybody knew.

-The missing bridge.
+She sang the missing bridge.

 The first line left Ellie’s mouth, and the pianist flinched.

-The whole crowd went still.
+The room went still.

 Still.